 The nose is the most prominent feature on the face, and it helps to create a balance among the other facial structures.
 For many, their nose is not in proportion to their other facial features, and when this happens, some people are bothered by the distraction of this facial feature.
 In most instances the size, shape, and length of the nose are the result of heredity, or possibly a facial injury.
-Rhinoplasty, also known as a “nose job” or nose surgery, is the surgical procedure used alter and improve the shape of the nose,.
+Rhinoplasty, also known as a “nose job” or nose surgery, is the surgical procedure performed by Dr. Schlechter in Illinois used alter and improve the shape of the nose,.
 It is one of the most commonly performed cosmetic surgical procedures.
 This procedure can reduce or increase the size of the nose, remove an unwanted hump, change the shape of the tip or the bridge, narrow the width of the nostrils, or change the angle between the nose and the upper lip.
 In general, nose surgery improves the proportion of the nose, thus enhancing the harmony between facial features, and subtly a person’s overall appearance.
 The procedure is also used to correct problems resulting from injury and can help relieve certain breathing difficulties, however, this portion of the procedure may be deemed medical.
 Rhinoplasty can be done at any time once nasal growth is complete.
 In women, this usually occurs by age fourteen and in men by age sixteen.
 Our patients range from 15 to 65, as it is never too late to change something about yourself that really bothers you.
 This can significantly impact your self-confidence.
 If you are one of those people who have gone through life self-conscious about the appearance of your nose, or suffered from an injury that altered the shape, then rhinoplasty may be the ideal solution for you.

 Am I a good candidate?